-Meta Solutions - The District is a participant in Meta Solutions, which is a computer consortium.
-Meta Solutions is an association of public school districts in a geographic area determined by the Ohio Department of Education.
+Western Ohio Computer Organization (WOCO) - The District is a participant in Western Ohio (WOCO), which is a computer consortium.
+WOCO is an association of public school districts in a geographic area.
 The organization was formed for the purpose of applying modern technology with the aid of computers and other electronic equipment to administrative and instructional functions among member school districts.

-The governing board of Meta Solutions consists of twelve Superintendents of member school districts.
-During fiscal year 2018, the District paid \$78,248 to Meta Solutions.
-Financial information can be obtained from Dean A Reineke, who serves as Director, at 225 Linwood Street, Dayton, Ohio 45405.
+The governing board of WOCO consists of 3 ESC Superintendents, 5 Superintendents (one from each county), 1 Treasurer, 1 EMIS Coordinator, and 1 Tech Director of member school districts.
+During fiscal year 2020, the District paid \$131,980 to WOCO.
+Financial information can be obtained from Donn Walls, who serves as Director, at 129 E. Court Street, Sidney, Ohio 45365.

-Southwestern Ohio Educational Purchasing Council - The Southwestern Ohio Educational Purchasing Council (SOEPC) is a purchasing cooperative made up of nearly 180 school districts in 26 counties.
+Southwestern Ohio Educational Purchasing Council - The Southwestern Ohio Educational Purchasing Council (SOEPC) is a purchasing cooperative made up of nearly 255 school districts in 40 counties.
 The purpose of the cooperative is to obtain prices for quality merchandise and services commonly used by schools.
 All member districts are obligated to pay all fees, charges, or other assessments as established by the SOEPC.
 Each member district has one voting representative.
+Title to any and all equipment, furniture and supplies purchased by the SOEPC is held in trust for the member districts.
+Any district withdrawing from the SOEPC forfeits its claim to any and all SOEPC assets.
+One year prior notice is necessary for withdrawal from the group.
+During this time, the withdrawing member is liable for all member obligations.
+Payments to SOEPC are primarily made from the General Fund.
+During fiscal year 2020, the District paid a total of \$1,944,100 to SOEPC.
+To obtain financial information, write to the Southwestern Ohio Educational Purchasing Council, Ken Swink, who serves as Director, at 303 Corporate Center Drive, Suite 208, Vandalia, Ohio 45377.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2018 (CONTINUED)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (CONTINUED)